BabyKoo/encrypt-file-py/README.md

 - -d, --decrypt: to decrypt the file
 - -f FILENAME, --filename FILENAME: the name of the file to encrypt or decrypt
 - -v VERSION, --version VERSION: the version number of the encryption method
-- -r {True,False}, --remove {True,False}: is to purge origin file on File System required while encrypting
+- -r {True,False}, --remove {True,False}: to purge the origin file from File System while encrypting

 ## Structure